Ipsita2808/Wildfire-Tracker/README.md

-# Wildfire-Tracker
+/*Wildfire tracker*/

-This allows the user to track Wildfires around the world in realtime
+This is a wildfire tracker website which allows users to track wildfires around the world in realtime Made By:-
+  Abhilash Kumar Behera & Ipsita Behera
+  Branch:CSE